mossmatters/KewHybSeqWorkshop/HybPiper.md

 ## Test Dataset

-in the HybPiper package downloaded from the repository, in the `test_dataset` directory:

 **`test_reads_fastq.tar.gz`** contains paired reads from nine samples chosen from the initial HybPiper manuscript.
 It includes six "ingroup" samples (genus *Artocarpus*) and three outgroup samples.
 Each sample has a pair of `fastq` files, representing the forward and reverse read, generated on an Illumina MiSeq 2x300 platform. **Note**: If you cloned this git repository and do not have the "large file storage" add-on to git, the `test_reads_fastq.tar.gz` file in your repository will **NOT** be a real compressed archive.
 Please download the reads from the link above!

 **`test_targets.fasta`** is a file containing the full coding sequence from 13 target genes based on the Artocarpus probe set described in the HybPiper manuscript.
 There are two "sources" of sequence for each target: *Artocarpus* (sequences from a draft genome in the target group) and *Morus* (a reference genome in the same family as *Artocarpus*).
 For example, both of these sequences represent `gene002`: